AdamStepan/exfuse/README.md

 It is used for introspection of data structures.
 It can now display superblock, inode and structure size information, and can display bitmap and inode data.
 Bitmap and inode data are written in binary format on stdout, so it is useful to display them with something like  `xxd`.

 ### libexfuse
 A library that contains all the filesystem logic.
-It does not depend on `libfuse`, its interfaces can be found in` src/ex .h`.
+It does not depend on `libfuse`, its interfaces can be found in `src/ex.h`.
 Its primary purpose is to be used in tests.

 ### exfuse
 Wrapper around `libfuse`.
 It contains `main` from where it calls` fuse_main`, to which it passes `struct fuse operations`.
-The implementation is in ` src/wrapper.c` .
+The implementation is in `src/wrapper.c` .

 ## Usage

-#### Create a filesystem
+### Create a filesystem

 ```sh
 $ ./exmkfs --device foo --create --inodes 1024 --log-level info
 ```

-####  Display information about the superblock
+###  Display information about the superblock

 ```sh
 $ ./exdbg --device foo
 super: